Welcome to our

 This week as our kids have returned to home-schooling during another COVID-induced lockdown, I proudly watched from a distance as Elle took all her 3D printed models over to the PC to show the other kids then walked them over to the printer to show everyone how it worked.
 It's just sooo cool!
 This is possibly the best outcome of all, seeing the reaction from other school mates and teachers.
 I've had a number of discussions with both and made sure the work the kids have done is seen at school in the hope they then become champions for STEAM in their classes.
 Which brings me full circle to the opening sentence of this blog post; 3D printing has become an invaluable vehicle for getting them excited about technology, and I can't recommend following this exact same path highly enough 😊

-Article: 3D Printing with Kids on Lenovo Yoga 7i - published about 3 years ago.
+Article: 3D Printing with Kids on Lenovo Yoga 7i - published over 3 years ago.

 https://www.troyhunt.com/3d-printing-with-kids-on-lenovo-yoga-71/